Exclusive depression treatment center

 At Paracelsus Recovery, our treatment programs for depression are unique and effective.
 We treat one client at a time in beautiful surroundings.
 During treatment, we will identify and address all underlying causes of depression, not just the symptoms.

 Treatment for depression

-At Paracelsus Recovery, our treatment for depression is centered on helping the whole person, not just the symptoms.
+At Paracelsus Recovery, our treatment for depression is centred on helping the whole person, not just the symptoms.
 In our 360-degree treatment approach, we first identify all underlying causes for depression and any co-occurring mental health conditions such as anxiety or substance abuse.
 We will then address all of the underlying factors.

 Treatment of the underlying causes of depression involves an in-depth biochemical analysis supervised by our functional medicine specialists.